+Its mercury levels are also tremendously low, as are its levels of PCB toxins.
 As for other ingredients, there are essentially none!
 Aside from the fish oil, the only things The Vitamin Shoppe Omega 3 Fish Oil supplement contains are gelatin, glycerin, water, and a bit of vitamin E to act as a preservative.

-4. OmegaVia Fish Oil
+7. OmegaVia Fish Oil

 The fish oil supplement by OmegaVia is best viewed as a premium product.
 Even its branding gives it an air of precision and pharmaceutical care.
 Each softgel provides 1105 mg of omega 3 fatty acids, and of these, almost all of it is EPA and DHA (780 mg and 260 mg, respectively).

-Though the quality is top-notch, there are other supplements that offer a better deal on omega-3s from a cost perspective.
-Nevertheless, OmegaVia fish oil is a good choice if you are looking for a top-quality supplement.
+As you’d expect, the mercury and PCB levels are extremely low.
+Thanks to that, OmegaVia fish oil is a good choice if you are looking for a top-quality supplement.

-5. Dr. Tobias Optimum Omega 3 Fish Oil
+8. Dr. Tobias Optimum Omega 3 Fish Oil

 As the top-selling fish oil supplement on Amazon.com, Dr. Tobias Optimum Omega 3 has big-time name recognition.
 Each softgel capsule provides 1000 mg of fish oil, including 400 mg of EPA and 300 mg of DHA.